Superautomatic espresso machines are a type of coffee machine that makes a coffee with the push of a button.

-Superautomatics are also referred to as "one touch", "bean to cup", and "fully automatic" espresso machines.
+Superautomatics are also referred to as fully automatic or bean to cups machines.

 The resounding answer is yes.